 - The demanding evening time may be easier if you plan around it.
 For example, plan to eat dinner earlier if your baby is unsettled around then or plan to carry your baby in a sling at this time.

-- Try not to get caught up in a campaign to get your baby to sleep or to adjust to a rigid routine.
+- Try not to get caught up in a campaign to get your baby into a rigid routine around sleeping and feeding.
 As babies get older they become more alert and awake for longer periods and their interest in you and the world can help them to be distracted from what is going on inside their bodies.

 - If your baby is in a playful mood make the most of this time for some enjoyable interaction for you both.